You may have seen ETFs that track these different indices: the S&P 500 and MSCI World Index.

 The countries that are available in both indexes are quite different.

-The MSCI World Index is more globally diversified
+The MSCI World Index has a more diversified portfolio

 The MSCI World Index includes both large and mid cap stocks from 23 developed countries.

-The top 5 countries that have the highest weightage in this index include:
+The top 5 countries that carry the highest weightage in this index are:

 The index also includes both large and mid cap stocks.